 Under the terms of the indentures governing the 2025 Ten-year Notes, the 2027 Ten-year Notes and the 2028 March Notes, events of default include, among others, there occurring with respect to any of our indebtedness or indebtedness of our principal controlled entities, an event of default resulting in accelerated maturity or a failure to pay principal, interest or premium when due, and that the outstanding principal amount under payment default or accelerated maturity equals or exceeds the greater of US\$100 million and 2.5% of our total equity.
-Under such indentures, principal controlled entities refer to entities as to which one or more of the following conditions is/are satisfied: (i) its total revenue or consolidated total revenue attributable to our company is at least 5% of our consolidated total revenue, (ii) its net profit or consolidated net profit attributable to our company is at least 5% of our consolidated net assets or consolidated net assets attributable to our company are at least 10% of our consolidated net assets.
+Under such indentures, principal controlled entities refer to entities as to which one or more of the following conditions is/are satisfied: (i) its total revenue or consolidated total revenue attributable to our company is at least 5% of our consolidated total revenue, (ii) its net profit or consolidated net profit; or (iii) its net assets or consolidated net assets attributable to our company are at least 10% of our consolidated net assets.
 For example, iQIYI constitutes a principal controlled entity under such indentures.